Codecademy/docs/content/java/concepts/calendar/terms/clear.md

 ---
 Title: '.clear()'
-Description: 'A method designed to reset or clear specific fields of the calendar instance.'
+Description: 'A method designed to reset or clear specific fields of a Calendar instance.'
 Subjects:
   - 'Computer Science'
 Tags: